Why be energy efficient?

 This guide developed by Lawrence Berkeley Laboratory in the U.S discusses energy efficiency practices and energy-efficient technologies that can be implemented at the component, process, facility, and organizational levels of pulp and paper companies.
 Many measure descriptions include expected savings in energy and energy-related costs, which are based on case study data from real-world applications.
 Typical payback periods and references to further information in the technical literature are also provided, where available.

-This register records significant opportunities which have been identified by paper, pulp and wood product manufacturers registered with the Energy Efficiency Opportunities (EEO) program.
-Companies involved in the program must publically report every year on the number of cost effective opportunities they have identified with a four year payback or less.
-This reporting includes providing descriptions of three significant opportunities which have been identified as part of their energy efficiency assessments.
+This register records significant opportunities which were identified by paper, pulp and wood product manufacturers registered with the Energy Efficiency Opportunities (EEO) program.
+Every year, companies involved in the program publically reported the number of cost effective opportunities they identified with a four year payback or less.
+This reporting included providing descriptions of three significant opportunities which were identified as part of their energy efficiency assessments.

 - Pulp and Paper Manufacturing Resource Productivity 2010 (Opens in a new window)

 - Ernst von Weizsaecker and The Natural Edge Project